mching/old_pages/_posts/2016-06-13-Sorting_photo_directories_with_R_and_exiftool.md

 We were fans of Google's Picasa photo organization software, but when it was discontinued, I decided that I would like to transfer all my digital photos onto an external drive and then into Adobe Lightroom.
 To do so, however, my "research" told me that it would be best to group them into catalogs based on year, mainly because I have on the order of 10^5 photos.

-Right now I have my pictures organized into about 300-400 directories by event.
+I had my pictures organized into about 300-400 directories by event.
 I decided I wanted to organize all of my folders as directories within year directories.
 So all the 2016 folders would need to be sorted into a 2016 directory, all the 2015 folders would go into a 2015 directory, etc. I wanted it to look something like this:

 ```
 -2016